BrityHemming/HTML-CSS-Responsive-Practice/README.md

 * Clone your OWN version of the repository
 * Create a new branch: git checkout -b <firstName-lastName>.
 * Implement the project on your newly created <firstName-lastName> branch, committing changes regularly
-* Push commits: git push origin <firstName-lastName>
+* Push commits: git push -u origin <firstName-lastName>

 ## Task 2 - MVP
 ### HTML